-- you may have audio embedded on the first 8 audio channels for English-language program and the last eight channels for French-language program.
-In this scenario, the first logical source would have the implicit stream for audio in only the first 8 audio logical levels (that is, associated to audio 1 to audio 8) and the second logical source would have those same first 8 logical levels of audio explicitly defined with the same stream, but the audio logical levels are associated to audio 9 to audio 16. - a user defined destination logical device may include MADI audio.
+- You may have audio embedded on the first 8 audio channels for English-language program and the last eight channels for French-language program.
+In this scenario, the first logical source would have the implicit stream for audio in only the first 8 audio logical levels (that is, associated to audio levels 1 to 8) and the second logical source would have those same first 8 logical levels of audio explicitly defined with the same stream, but the audio logical levels are associated to audio levels 9 to 16. - A user defined destination logical device may include MADI audio.
 In order to define the destination as utilizing the logical source audio from logical levels audio 1 and audio 2 onto logical levels audio 11 and audio 12, it is necessary to place the destination device stream under logical levels audio 11 and audio 12, but define the source audio of the stream as coming from source logical levels audio 1 and audio 2, respectively.